Liyzzy/quantum-svm-generalization-study/README.md

 # Generalization Comparison Study Between Quantum SVM and Linear SVM
-This project investigates the performance and generalization capabilities of Quantum Support Vector Machines (QSVM) versus Classical SVM in binary classification tasks.
-Implemented using Qiskit on simulated quantum backends (Qiskit Aer) and compared with traditional SVMs in scikit-learn, the study evaluates two datasets Spambase and Lung Cancer.
+The following project investigates the performance and generalization capabilities of Quantum Support Vector Machines (QSVM) with Classical SVM in binary classification tasks.
+Implemented using Qiskit on simulated quantum backends (Qiskit Aer) and compared with traditional SVMs in scikit-learn using two datasets as performance benchmarks, Spambase and Lung Cancer.
+However, the current implementation for the project is still ONGOING and under development.
+Any queries about this project, you can reach my through my LinkedIn page.
+Thank you !

 ## Overview
 - **Objective:** Compare QSVM and classical SVM in terms of accuracy, precision, recall, F1-score, and generalization gap.